rpm-software-management/rpmlint/README.md

 For installation on your machine you will need the following packages:

-Mandatory
+Mandatory:
 - Python 3.6 or newer
-- Python setuptoools, python3-toml, python3-pyxdg
+- python3-setuptools, python3-toml, python3-pyxdg
 - rpm and its python bindings
 - readelf, cpio, gzip, bzip and xz

-Optional
+Optional:
 - libmagic and its python bindings
 - groff and gtbl
 - enchant and its python bindings